jackdewinter/pymarkdown/docs/rules/rule_md044.md

 paragraph]: /url "a paragraph title"

-Since any link title is physically associated with the Link Reference Definition, any occurence found in the link title triggers this rule.
+Since any link title is physically associated with the Link Reference Definition, any occurrence found in the link title triggers this rule.

 ### Correct Scenarios